I Tried 5 Clipboard Managers So You Don’t Lose What You Copy

 5. PastePal

 PastePal is the newest player in clipboard managers, with a focus on user experience and modern features that best fit today’s workflows.
+This is also close to what the Paste app offers, especially the interface.

 PastePal clipboard manager

-Not only is it a one-time purchase for the standalone version, but it’s also universal, allowing you to use it on all Apple devices from iPhone and iPad to Mac.
+Not only is it a one-time purchase for the standalone version, but it’s also universal, allowing you to use it on all Apple devices, from iPhone and iPad to Mac.

 What makes it notable: